andreterceiro/dio-claro-spring--spring-secutiry-jwt/README.md

 You can easily find more information searching in the Internet.

 One important question: when I added (as techer teached) a repository, I added an interface and not a class.

+Until now I created a `model`, a `repository` and a `service`.
+Please see the classes under the folder `src`.
+Comments:
+-  The `model` User have characteristics of a `bean`, like having `getters` and `setters`.
+Have some annotations related to databse constraints, but a model is have not the main propouse of connect to a database.
+Besides other annotations, have the annotations '@Entity' and
+'@Table(name = "tab_user")'.
+Have an annotation to specify that a value is a generated value;
+- The `repository` UserRepository have the objective of connect to a database.
+In the example of this project is an interface that extends JPARepository<User, Integer> (format of the generics: <Model, type of id field>).
+Uses the model `User`, but this class is not autowired (nor instantiated).
+Remeber, this file is an **interface**.
+Do not have a special annotation, but, again, is an **interface** that extends `JPARepository`;
+- The `service` UserService uses the UserRepository (autowired).
+Its main objective is to encrypt the password and its uses the `repository` to make the persistence.
+Have the annotation `@Service`.